 The Gesäuse National Park is a stunning natural area located in Austria.
 The park is home to wild rivers, looming mountain rock faces, and dense forests.
 It is a great place for excursions and is a favorite for rafter connoisseurs and trekkers.

 The Hocktor mountain is the highest and most visited mountain in the park.
-Photographers and travelers will enjoy a trip to Austria – if they can get to a higher point.
-The views from the top are simply breathtaking.
+Photographers and travelers will enjoy a trip to Austria – if they can reach a higher point.
+The views from the top are breathtaking.

 11. Bask in the Beauty of Krimml Waterfalls

-The Krimml Waterfalls are a series of waterfalls located in the Hohe Tauern National Park in Austria.
-At a whopping total of 380 meters in height, they are some of the tallest waterfalls in Europe.
-The falls stretch over 4 kilometers and can be seen from different observation points along the trail.
+The Krimml Waterfalls are a series of waterfalls in the Hohe Tauern National Park in Austria.
+They are some of the tallest waterfalls in Europe at a whopping total of 380 meters in height.

 To get to the Krimml Waterfalls in Austria, visitors can take a train from Innsbruck to Zell am See and then transfer to the train to Krimml.
 The trip takes about 2.5 hours.